Fastest Private Passenger Aircraft in the World

 - Total Built: 340+ (in X form) + 20 odd (in X+ form)

 One look at the aircraft and you get a feeling of resemblance to the X-men kind of aircraft thrusters on the side of the aircraft or more like Star Trek kind of warp thrusters independently on the side.
 That in itself is a good indicator of what to expect even before the engine is fired on.
 Citation is built by the American manufacturer Cessna and is in production as Citation X since 1996 and as Citation X+ from 2013.
 The aircraft has set numerous records from its early flight in 1996, barring a minor blip due to the G650, and continues to hold the fastest jet tag; although have to admit, that blip by G650 lasted for 4 years.

-And here comes the challenger to the speed throne who had dethroned the king once already.
-The G650 may make an attempt at the record in the future but as of now, the record at the top was held by the Gulfstream at Mach 0.925 from 2010 to 2014.
+And here comes the challenger to the speed throne which had dethroned the Citation once already.
+The G650 may make an attempt at the record in the future, but as of today, the Gulfstream comes after the Citation.
+While at the top, the Gulfstream could do a Mach 0.925 and remained unchallenged from 2010 to 2014.
 The Citation X+ ended the reign of the G650 by doing a Mach 0.935.